ckesanapalli/simple_fem/README.rst

 ===========

-The module takes nodes and element DataFrames of truss systems and returns global matrices and modal parameters of the truss.
+This module takes nodes and element DataFrames of truss systems and returns global matrices and modal parameters of the truss.

 .. _pyscaffold-notes: